VITA4EVER/VITA4EVER-Website/README.md

 - Report issues or bugs
 - Suggest improvements to the website content or structure
-- Contribute to our open-source projects (For example: Mirage)
+- Contribute to our open-source projects (For example: Mirage (Will be open source later!))

 ## License